Lyn Paul website logo. Lyn Paul website banner.

 More than 6,000 people are killed when a hurricane hits the Caribbean islands of Cuba and Haiti.

-Edith Piaf dies on 12th October.
+Edith Piaf dies on 10th October, aged 47.

-The Beatles appear on the Royal Variety Show on 4th November, which is remembered as much for John Lennon's much-quoted remark as it is for the Beatles' performance: "Those of you in the cheaper seats clap, the rest of you rattle your jewellery."
+The Beatles appear on the Royal Variety Show on 4th November, which is remembered as much for John Lennon's much-quoted remark as it is for The Beatles' performance: "Those of you in the cheaper seats clap, the rest of you rattle your jewellery."

-Aldous Huxley dies on the same day.
+The writer and philosopher Aldous Huxley dies on the same day, aged 69.

 Lee Harvey Oswald, the man charged with the murder of President Kennedy, is shot dead on 24th November while being taken to the county jail.
 Jack Ruby, a local nightclub owner, is charged with Oswald's murder.